agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccessGroupsApi.md

 <a id="patchaccessgroupgroups"></a>
 # **PatchAccessGroupGroups**
-> Group PatchAccessGroupGroups (string id, GroupsData groupsData, string name = null, string deleteNotExists = null)
+> Groups PatchAccessGroupGroups (string id, GroupsData groupsData, string name = null, string deleteNotExists = null)

 Use the `GroupsData` object resource to insert or update (Upsert) a list of `GroupData` using `Id` field(s) value.